Staffanox/Password-Manager/README.md

 * If you don't know how, here is a tutorial: https://kb.b3networks.com/article/h4h804k2q1-generate-public-and-private-key
 * Memorize your passphrase or write it down, it's your master password.
 * Put ``privkey.asc`` and ``pubkey.asc`` in ``resources`` folder.
-* Create a PostgreSQL database with following schema:
+* Create a PostgreSQL database with name password and with following schema:
    username VARCHAR,
    email    VARCHAR,
    pw       VARCHAR,